Post correspondence problem: Proof sketch of undecidability

 We also have a block for each position transition the machine can make, showing how the tape head moves, how the finite state changes, and what happens to the surrounding symbols.
 For example, here the tape head is over a 0 in state 4, and then writes a 1 and moves right, changing to state 7:

 Finally, when the top reaches an accepting state, the bottom needs a chance to finally catch up to complete the match.
 To allow this, we extend the computation so that once an accepting state is reached, each subsequent machine step will cause a symbol near the tape head to vanish, one at a time, until none remain.
 If qf is an accepting state, we can represent this with the following transition blocks, where a is a tape alphabet symbol:

+We need one final adaptation for the proof to work: as written above, the block with symbol a can simply be used in isolation to satisfy the solution.
+One way to adapt it is to use two different versions of each tape symbol, and require that they alternate from one state to the next.
+With this change, the initial tile is the only tile that can go first in the match.
+We can also enforce the final end state of the computation, for example with another symbol (here denoted #end) to terminate the entire history:

-There are a number of details to work out, such as dealing with boundaries between states, making sure that our initial tile goes first in the match, and so on, but this shows the general idea of how a static tile puzzle can simulate a Turing machine computation.
+This shows how a static tile puzzle can simulate a Turing machine computation.